aunetx/deezer-linux/README.md

 # Deezer for linux

 This repo is an UNOFFICIAL linux port of the official windows-only Deezer app.
+Being based on the windows app, it allows downloading your songs to listen to them offline!

 It packages the app in a number of formats:

 - Flatpak
 - Snap (not tested yet)